threefoldfoundation/info_sdk/src/threefold_now/tfnow_tutorials.md

-# Threefold NOW Tutorials
+# ThreeFold NOW Tutorials

-Welcome to Threefold NOW Tutorials!
+Welcome to ThreeFold NOW Tutorials!
 On this page you will find the directory of all the available step-by-step guidelines of TF NOW solution Deployment.

 ## Build Your First TF NOW Solutions